Have you known anyone who said they suffer from the hangry monster?

-These experiences are enough to not want to continue, or repeat them, but they typically occur miles from help, home, or the car, so the only option available is keep moving forward, walking, hiking, running, or pedaling, to a place where I can stop.
+These experiences were enough to take the fun out of the experience, to leave me not wanting to repeat them, but they often occurred miles from help, home, or the car.
+The only option available was to keep moving forward: walking, hiking, running, or pedaling, to a place where I could finally stop.

 I Noticed Something Interesting